sungminchang/nightwatch-extra/README.md

  `after` needs to be called at the very first step in your customized `baseTest.after` if you have one.

  Please refer to [Here](https://github.com/TestArmada/boilerplate-nightwatch/blob/master/lib/example-base-test-class.js#L42) as example.

+ 3. globals.js

+ To automatically handle appium server, a `globals.js` is required to start appium in nightwatchjs's global before and stop appium in global after.

+ Please refer to the changes in [nightwatch.json](https://github.com/TestArmada/boilerplate-nightwatch/blob/master/conf/nightwatch.json#L18) and [globals.js](https://github.com/TestArmada/boilerplate-nightwatch/blob/master/lib/globals.js) for more info.